vsouza/awesome-ios/README.md

  * [ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController) - A camera view controller with custom image picker and image cropping.
 Written in Swift. :large_orange_diamond:
  * [VolumeControl](https://github.com/12Rockets/VolumeControl) - Custom volume control for iPhone featuring a well-designed round slider.
  * [GooeyTabbar](https://github.com/KittenYang/GooeyTabbar) -A gooey effect tabbar :large_orange_diamond:
  * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
+ * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
+It includes a many options for controlling how your popup appears and behaves.

 ##### Activity Indicator